 For students moving on to third-level education, Dublin also has the largest concentration of universities in the country.

 Under the school system in Ireland, you have to send your child to school by the age of six.
-But, if you prefer, they can start after their fourth birthday.
+If you prefer, they can start after their fourth birthday.

 13 subjects make up the primary school curriculum.
 These include: Irish, English, Maths, History, Geography, Science, Music, Art, Music, Drama, Physical Education, Ethical Education and Personal Education.